-This register can only be accessed in the Configuration Mode and after the CSR has been initialized to 01H.
-The default value of this register after power up is 9CH.
+CR01 can only be accessed in the configuration state and after the CSR has been initialized to 01H.
+The default value of this register after power up is 9CH (Table 77).

 BIT NO. BIT NAME DESCRIPTION

 0,1 Reserved Read Only.
-A read returns a 0.
+A read returns "0".

-2 Parallel Port Power (see note PWRDN) A high level on this bit, supplies power to the Parallel Port (Default).
+2 Parallel Port Power 1 A high level on this bit, supplies power to the Parallel Port (Default).
 A low level on this bit puts the Parallel Port in low power mode.

 3 Parallel Port Mode Parallel Port Mode.
 A high level on this bit, sets the Parallel Port for Printer Mode (Default).
 A low level on this bit enables the Extended Parallel port modes.
 Refer to Bits 0 and 1 of CR4

 4 Reserved Read Only.
-A read returns a 1.
+A read returns "1".

 5,6 Reserved Read Only.
-A read returns a 0.
+A read returns "0".

-7 Lock CRx A high level on this bit enables the reading and writing of CR00-CR18 (Default).
-A low level on this bit disables the reading and writing of CR0-CRF.
-Once set to 0, this bit can only be set to 1 by a hard reset or power-up reset.
+7 Lock CRx A high level on this bit enables the reading and writing of CR00 - CR2F (Default).
+A low level on this bit disables the reading and writing of CR00 - CR2F.
+Note: once the Lock Crx bit is set to "0", this bit can only be set to "1" by a hard reset or power-up reset.